bcobo/SIRENA/doc/SIRENAfunctions.rst

     char **weightMS**

-        Calculate and write the weight matrixes if *weightMS=yes*
+        Calculate and write the weight matrices if *weightMS=yes*

     char **EnergyMethod**